-Although in some circumstances it may be possible to make changes to aircraft instrumentation or electrical systems on a day-VFR aircraft without reference to LAA Engineering, this is not the case for IMC/IFR/Night approved aircraft as those instruments now form part of the basis on which the day-VFR limitations were removed.
-The LAA day-VFR Permit to Fly is issued on the basis of the build status of the airframe and powerplant at the time of its initial Permit application; any significant changes to the airframe or powerplant from that build state require LAA to approve a suitable modification.
+Although in some circumstances it may be possible to make changes to aircraft instrumentation or electrical systems on a day-VFR aircraft without reference to LAA Engineering, this is not the case for IMC/IFR/Night approved aircraft as those instruments now form the baseline against which the day-VFR limitations were removed.
+The LAA day-VFR Permit to Fly is issued on the basis of the build status of the airframe and powerplant at the time of its initial Permit Application; any proposed changes to the airframe or powerplant from that build state require LAA to approve a suitable modification.
 In a similar manner, an IMC/IFR/Night approval is based not simply on the airframe and powerplant, but also the instrumentation, power supply system, and other IMC/IFR/Night mandatory equipment installed at the point of application.
 Once the aircraft's revised Operating Limitations document is received, you must think carefully if you wish to revise any part of the mandatory IFR fit, or the power systems on which the aircraft relies.
-You will have to show that any subsequent modification does not adversely impact the aircraft's original night/IFR application.
+The day-VFR limitation was removed based on the information supplied in your original IMC/IFR/Night application.
+You will have to show that any subsequent modification does not adversely impact your original application.